SimuTraffX-Lab/SUMO2Unity/README.md

 ## Introduction
 We observed traffic safety researchers invested considerable time, effort, and money in developing a co-simulation tool that integrated Traffic Simulation SUMO (Simulation of Urban MObility) and Unity Game Engine.
 Each study ‘re-invented the wheel’ and therefore sacrificed resources that could have been used to focus on the ultimate goal, i.e., improving safety.
 Sumo2Unity tool integrates Traffic Simulation SUMO (Simulation of Urban MObility) with Unity Game Engine.
 SUMO2Unity is an open-source project contains the following items:
-1. Integrate SUMO and Unity.
-This included programming the data exchange between the trajectory coordinates (X, Y, Z) of the vehicles and the signal timing (phase and duration) every 0.02 seconds;
+1. It automatically import complex road network from SUMO to Unity;
-2. Develop a 2D environment for SUMO and 3D environment for Unity.
-The SUMO and Unity environments were designed to allow researchers to develop and modify their own scenarios and test the tool’s integration.
-The 3D environment included 3D models of vehicles, traffic lights, and various road configurations including two-lane/four-lane roads and signalized and unsignalized intersections; and
+2. Integrate SUMO and Unity.
+This included programming the data exchange between the trajectory coordinates (X, Y, Z) of the vehicles and the signal timing (phase and duration) every 0.10 seconds; and
-3. Develop a 3D model of a simulator vehicle and develop VR-based driver simulator.
-The 3D model of simulator vehicle includes creating a realistic interior design and adding vehicle dynamics and the VR-based driver simulator adds functionality by allowing us to control the simulator vehicle.
+3. Develop performance functions to evaluate the performance of the integration.

 Check out the quick 2 minute demo